 An Important List of Items

 When difficult circumstances arise, the last thing one needs is to be faced with is the confusion of trying to find documents and organize financial affairs.
 I think this list might be helpful to you.
-It’s a big project but a worthy goal to gather these items sometime in 2020.

 - Insurance policies: life, property, and auto insurance; name, address, and telephone numbers of your insurance agent/adviser